-Should water supply decrease significantly-or should the state government roll out blanket conservation mandates as occurred in 2015-2016-the District could initiate Stage One of the Water Shortage Contingency Plan (WSCP) to reduce the total water demand of at most 10 percent.
-Should water supply continue to decrease, or state mandates require demand reduction, the District could transition to Stage Two or Three to lower the water demand.
+Once water supply has decreased significantly, the District would initiate Stage One of the Water Shortage Contingency Plan (WSCP) to reduce the total water demand of at most 10 percent.
+Should water supply continue to decrease from year to year, the District would transition to Stage Two or Three to lower the water demand.
 Demand reduction helps mitigate the water supply shortages and maintain reliability to provide water for the whole service area.
 The WSCP is discussed further in Section 8.

 Climate change is considered in the DRA through the projected increase in temperature in the next 20 years.
 Increased temperatures would directly impact irrigation demand, as they would increase rate of evapotranspiration.
 Climate change models employed by the state assume an increase in the average temperature in Ventura County of 2 to 3 degrees Fahrenheit over the next 20 years, resulting in an assumed increase in evapotranspiration rate of 5 to 10 percent (see Appendix M, Projected Changes in Ventura County Climate).
-Given demand distribution between indoor and outdoor use across the District's customer classes, irrigation is assumed to increase total water demand five percent each year over the five-year dry period.
+In response to the increase in evapotranspiration and climate change, irrigation demands for agriculture and landscape are expected to increase approximately 158 AFY by 2040, or 7.9 AF every year.